 2009-10: Raman Hrabarenka played for the Philadelphia Revolution in the Eastern Junior Hockey League as a 17-year-old in his first season in North America.
 He scored 4 goals with 5 assists and had 59 penalty minutes in 32 games.
 Hrabarenka was selected by Cape Breton in the first round (36th overall) of the 2010 CHL Import Draft.

-Hrabarenka’s uses his size to take away the boards from on-rushing players.
-He will position himself between the puck and the net to take away shooting space.
-He’s willing to lay out to block shots as well.
+Hrabarenka is an offensively-inclined defenseman who uses his size to take away the boards from on-rushing players.
+He will position himself between the puck and the net to take away shooting space and is willing to lay out to block shots.

 Hrabarenka is in the third year of his original entry-level contract with New Jersey.
 One of the top defensemen for AHL affiliate Albany when healthy, he has again missed time due to injury in 2015-16.
 Hrabarenka's combination of size and offensive instincts make him an intriguing prospect but his inconsistencies in his own end and inability to stay healthy have hampered his progress to this point.